HUNTSVILLE, Ala. — The acting Army acquisition chief is looking at how to reset and rebuild acquisition using a smaller work force with more to do.

 Putting the Army chief in the center of acquisition processes is one way to ensure that everyone in the service is on the same page as requirements are developed and procurement decisions are made, according to McFarland.

-The Army also has to start looking at its future through “threat-based analysis,” McFarland said.
-The Army has had a tendency to jump to a materiel solution without understanding long-term unintended consequences.
-“One of the most damaging impacts to our acquisition is the concept of capabilities versus threat,” she added.
+The Army also has to start looking at its future through "threat-based analysis," McFarland said.
+The Army has had a tendency to jump to a materiel solution without understanding long-term the unintended consequences. in the long term.
+"One of the most damaging impacts to our acquisition is the concept of capabilities versus threat," she added.

 For example, the Army, when it downsized the acquisition workforce 30 years ago, removed operational research science and advisers.
 "Guys that look at the military art of war," weighing the threat and looking at it from a concept of operations, not just materiel solutions, but tactics, techniques and procedures.